nailahi/TryCompass/README.md

 # Summary
-An app that was used to practice functionality of the Compass function in android studio.
+An app that was used to practice functionality of the Sensor function in android studio.
 When the device is tilted, the onscreen objects move accordingly.